alan-turing-institute/environmental-ds-book/book/index.md

 # Our notebooks

-We have a *gallery* with a diversity of EDS Book notebooks, all them following FAIR principles for research software (FAIR4RS) {cite}`Barker2022-FAIR4RS`.
+We have a wide diversity of executable notebooks, all of them following FAIR principles for research software (FAIR4RS) {cite}`Barker2022-FAIR4RS`.
 Visit our [Gallery](#nb-gallery) to access and navigate our community-led published notebooks.

 ::: {edsbook-notebooks-mini}